Freiling87/CCU/CCU/Scratchpad.md

 |Wholesalerest										|- Stackable wares have 4x Quantity
 ##			P	Bugs
 Except crickets, crickets are fine.
-###				T	Random Teleport didn't work
-	[Info   : Unity Log] SETUPMORE4_13 False
-	[Info   : Unity Log] SETUPMORE5
-	[Info   : Unity Log] FADE
-	[Error  : Unity Log] NullReferenceException: Object reference not set to an instance of an object Stack trace:
-	CCU.Systems.CustomGoals.CustomGoals.RunSceneSetters () (at <aae0405f671f4f6bbf10453a674b1f29>:0)
-	CCU.Patches.Level.P_LoadLevel.SetupMore5_Postfix (LoadLevel __instance) (at <aae0405f671f4f6bbf10453a674b1f29>:0)
-	LoadLevel.SetupMore5 () (at <7fd7dd1709b64c98aabccc051a37ae28>:0)
-	LoadLevel+<SetupMore4_2>d__150.MoveNext () (at <7fd7dd1709b64c98aabccc051a37ae28>:0)
-	UnityEngine.SetupCoroutine.InvokeMoveNext (System.Collections.IEnumerator enumerator, System.IntPtr returnValueAddress) (at <a5d0703505154901897ebf80e8784beb>:0)

-POssible issue: Comparing distance from Vec3.Zero?

-Added logging to RunSceneSetters.
-###				T	Can open empty containers
-Added a check in Containers.
-###				C	Big Bomb Blacement Bug
+###				C	Cyclops Bug
-Disaster Big Bomb placed a bomb in Vent
-	Too easily accessible
-	Allowed player to keep it
+Still happening with Beach Bum
 ###				C	Fac Rel Refactor
-This might be different from the original enemy of my enemy bug.
-Test before clearing.
 Agent 1 - Wanted / Hostile Fac1
 Agent 2 - Law / Hostile Fac2
 Should be hostile, but Rel Fac set to neutral.
 ###				C	SORCE Mutators not available in Editor levels
 I remember slating this to be done for CCU but never had to.
 There might be a shortcut to automate this for SORCE if you copy the formatting from CCU.
 ###				C	Container button text
-On loading a chunk, they don't pull and display in the button.
+On editor loading a chunk, they don't pull and display in the button.
 They are still in the item, and drop correctly.
 P_LevelEditor.SetNameText_Prefix: tileNameText is blank unless defined this session.
 I.e., item name is not loading here.
 P_LevelEditor.ShowCustomInterface: itemName is always blank, which I think means that:
 	UpdateInterface_OnSelect_ShowCustomInterface: Loc_43 is not loading what you think it is. tileNameText2 is apparently always blank, but you might be using the default arg wrong for a harmony patch.